Tag: History

 Clement Davies (1884-1962)

-Montgomeryshire’s Last Liberal Statesman In the political history of rural Wales, certain figures stand not merely as representatives of constituencies but as embodiments of an older political culture.
-Clement Edward Davies, born 14 February 1884 and died 23 July 1962, belongs unmistakably to that tradition.
-Lawyer, parliamentarian, wartime critic, and ultimately leader of the British…
+Montgomeryshire’s Last Liberal Statesman In the political history of rural Wales, certain figures stand not merely as representatives of constituencies, but as embodiments of an older political culture.
+Clement Edward Davies, born on 14 February 1884 and died on 23 July 1962, belongs unmistakably to that tradition.
+Lawyer, parliamentarian, wartime critic, and ultimately leader of…

 -